 Prior to joining APACMed, Alicia worked as the Chief Liaison Officer and senior international manager at CCCMHPIE for over 10 years, to drive bilateral and multilateral cooperation programs with a number of health-related government and non-government bodies in China.

-She received her master’s degree in applied linguistics from the University of International Business and Economics.
-She is an EU-certified conference interpreter and is pursuing her second master’s degree in Public Health from the Vanke School of Public Health at Tsinghua University.
+An EU-certified conference interpreter, Alicia received her master’s degree in applied linguistics from the University of International Business and Economics.
+She has also completed her second master’s degree in Public Health from the Vanke School of Public Health at Tsinghua University.

 Glenda joins APACMed in September 2021 as Manager, Government Affairs and Market Access Committee.
 Bringing a public policy perspective to strategic market access topics, Glenda seeks to improve access to care, translate value-based outcomes for reimbursement, and facilitate efficient adoption of innovative medical technologies for patients and populations across the region.